AdlanSADOU/Sample_simple2d/README.md

 ---

 Great things are in the works!
-If you're interested in an `SFML` like but simpler and lighter 2D library make sure to `Watch` this repo and my fork of [simple2d](https://github.com/AdlanSADOU/simple2d).
+If you're interested in an `SFML` like but simpler and lighter 2D library developed in `C` make sure to `Watch` this repo and my fork of [simple2d](https://github.com/AdlanSADOU/simple2d).